niltwill/vc-updatedscm/README.md

 - Slightly increased detection of the pizzabox because sometimes when you toss the pizza at them, they don't comprehend it
 - Red Tracksuit outfit now gets unlocked after completion of Juju Scramble (instead of being available since the very beginning of the game)
 - Increased the owners health in Ammu-Nation and tool stores (they do not die as quickly now)
-- Moved Phil to back seat of Patriot in 'Boomshine Saigon'
 - Rico's boat is now removed after completing 'Stunt Boat Challenge'
-- Restored Lance's beta lines in 'Back Alley Brawl' (only plays when you go near the Pole Position Strip Club)????????
+- Restored Lance's beta lines in 'Back Alley Brawl' (only plays when you go near the Pole Position Strip Club)
-- In 'Autocide' when you quickly kill both Marcus Hammond and Franco Carter, game will no longer say they have noticed you?
+- In 'Autocide' when you quickly kill both Marcus Hammond and Franco Carter, game will no longer say they have noticed you.
-- In 'Cop Land' ending at the "asset text" display, the camera is moved to hide the 'see-through' entrance????
+- In 'Cop Land' ending at the "asset text" display, the camera is moved to hide the 'see-through' entrance.
 - Added more ped variety in 'The Job' (inside the bank)
 - Tommy is relocated at the back seat of the Admiral in intro cutscene.
-- Post mission monologues in KENT1 and BARON5 are now handled by a separate script
+- Post mission monologues in KENT1 and BARON5 are now handled by a separate script.
-- All R3 submissions now require a double-tap to cancel, like in LCS and VCS
+- All R3 submissions now require a double-tap to cancel, like in LCS and VCS.
-- Fixed all-caps ragetext in Navel Engagement mission - KILL ALL THE HAITIANS ON THE BOAT -> Kill the Haitians on the boats
-- Tidied up dialogue from 'In the Beginning' (Subtitles now synchronise properly)????
+- Tidied up dialogue from 'In the Beginning' (Subtitles now synchronise properly)??
-- 'Ocean View' --> 'Ocean View Hotel'????
-- PCJ 600 --> PCJ-600?????
-- Criminal rating status 'Leece' --> 'Leech'????
-- Tidied up the 'Publicity Tour' dialogue????
-- Renamed some of the places on the Map Legend???
-- Renamed 'Kruger' from 'Guardian Angels' back to PS2 'Ruger'??
-- Corrected some of the places on the Map Legend????
-- Updated save prompt text, coloured the pickup text name, and re-added missing text indicating that saving the game advances the time by six hours???
-- Tidied up the phonecall dialogue (Sonny's first call, Lance etc.)
-- Escobar International --> Escobar International Airport
-- BLOODRA --> Bloodring Banger (Oceanic)
-- BLOODRB --> Bloodring Banger (Glendale)
-- Updated the 100% complete message
-- 'You have been awarded the fast reload skill' --> 'You have unlocked the fast reload ability!'
-- Updated 'Martha's Mug Shot' mission text (originally using PC hotel name) also fixed up previously unnoticed grammar mistakes
-- 'Havana' clothes --> 'Cuban'
 - Updated pickup names for tracksuits (now you can tell which colour is which, and which is unlocked on what mission; I.E - Black tracksuit outfit delivered to downtown etc)
-- VCS styled the clothing names --> 'Casuals'?????
-- 'New clothes' --> 'Frankie' outfit????
-- Highlighted mission specific clothing you unlock after each mission????
-- Expanded 'street' outfit text - Added info about changing and altering player skin from options (partly taken from PC manual)???
-- 'Bank Job' --> 'Bank Robber'
-- Fixed all-caps raegtext in credits, everything's properly capitalized / fixed?????
-- Styled the taxi destinations like VCS, renamed literally everything.
-Hospitals now named to what it says in the manual?????
-- Fixed up the paramedic text???????
-- Fixed the wrongly coloured text in 'Autocide'?????
-- Added bit of dialogue where Tommy says 'I work for-' before Diaz tells him to shurrup?????
+- Added bit of dialogue where Tommy says 'I work for-' before Diaz tells him to shurrup?
-- Fixed up the ice cream factory dialogue?????
-- Tidied up cutscene / mission dialogue for 'The Party'?????
-- Tidied 'Back Alley Brawl' dialogue / mission text????
- - added missing coloured text to match destination blips????
- - more colored text where it should be???
-- Tidied 'Jury Fury' dialogue / mission text
- - added missing coloured text to match destination blips
-- Completed the entire credits list???
-- Hotring racers now have these names:?????
- - 'HOTRINA' --> 'Hotring Sunbeam'
- - 'HOTRINB' --> 'Hotring Thunderbird'
- - 'HOTRING' --> 'Hotring Lumia'
-- Fixed up Auntie poulet's mission dialogue?????
-- Improved the outfit delivered text even more????
-- Coloured some of the mission text for 'Jury Fury' 'Demolition Man' 'The Party'
-- Corrected the raeg text given for unique jumps???
-- Fixed the wrongly positioned text for 'walk through the doors of the Ocean View Hotel'
-- Coloured more of the mission specific dialogue where it was needed
-- Corrected raeg caps for wheelies / stoppies????
-- Fixed up the hidden package reward names so they're coloured like the outfit delivery messages????
-- Cheetah, Infernus, Stretch and Banshee no longer disappears in "The Party".???????
 - GDA and GDB appear as the security now (so one can give a different texture to GDB)
 - In 'Hog Tied' mission, the shark gang members no longer fade away like ghosts.
 - Added MC Tommy outfit (available after completing 'Hog Tied' mission).
-- Drug dealer in Love Juice changed to BMYCR from BMYBB????
+- Drug dealer in Love Juice changed to BMYCR from BMYBB.
 - You can no longer block the courier's path with a car in "Mall Shootout" (at the exit).
-- Mesa Grande in Fort Baxter Air Base (like on VCS, spawns after mission "The Fastest Boat") revisit pls logic
+- Mesa Grande in Fort Baxter Air Base (like on VCS, spawns after mission "The Fastest Boat")????
-- Stretch in front of hotel in Washington Beach near the Pay 'n' Spray by Apartment 3C
+- Stretch in front of hotel in Washington Beach near the Pay 'n' Spray by Apartment 3C.
 - Fixed monologues after KENT1, after Avery's business advice call
 - Fixed monologue in BARON5 - now plays only after the mission is passed
 - Fixed monologues in ROCKB1, COUNT1, CAP_1 - their behaviour now matches stock post-cutscene monologues